Horizon-bound objects: Kerr--Vaidya solutions: Kerr--Vaidya solutions with variable

+gKV metrics may also be of relevance for certain astrophysical scenarios where the shedding of angular momentum can occur sufficiently rapidly to require $a\neq \text{const.}$.
+This can occur both through variants of the Penrose process \cite{DTAS:18} where interaction with the accretion disk can remove angular momentum with enormous efficiency, as well as generic interactions between accreting matter and the black hole \cite{AF:13}.
+A generic feature of both scenarios is a complicated set of angular momentum transport phenomena between the matter and the black hole.
+In such cases a precise matching of the rate of angular momentum flux $\dot{J}$ and mass growth $\dot{M}$ of the black hole would represent a highly fine-tuned scenario.
+We therefore expect that generically, situations which do admit a useful description in terms of an axially symmetric radiating metric will generically require considering gKV metrics ($a\neq$ const.).

 Geometries with variable $M$ and $a$ are considerably more intricate.
 The Newman--Penrose formalism \cite{C:92,SKMHH:03} is based using a null tetrad, which consists of two real null vectors (such as $k_\pm^\mu=(e_{\hat 0}^\mu\pm e_{\hat 1}^\mu)/\sqrt{2}$ that are constructed from the vectors given in Appendix \ref{aB}), and two complex conjugate null vectors that are constructed from a pair of real orthonormal spacelike vectors that are also orthogonal to the vectors $k^\mu_\pm$.
 The ten independent components of the Weyl tensor can be represented by five complex scalars, denoted as $\Psi_0, \ldots, \Psi_4$.
-Subjecting the null tetrad to some Lorentz transformation is possible to have
+Subjecting the null tetrad to some Lorentz transformation it is possible to have

 where $b$ is a complex scalar.
 The roots of the equation $\tilde\Psi_0=0$ play a crucial role in the algebraic classification of spacetimes.
-If the equation admits four distinct roots, the spacetime is classified as algebraically general; otherwise, it is algebraically special.
-Kerr--Vaidya metrics with $a=\mathrm{const.}$ is of type II, as Kerr metrics are.
-This is why these metrics posses principal null geodesic congruences and can be written in Kerr--Schild form.
-However, the metric with variable $a$ are of Petrov type I (algebraically general) and thus can not be cast into a Kerr-Schild form \cite{CGK:90}.

-On the other hand, such metrics are still compatible with asymptotic flatness.
-Calculating components of the Riemann tensor in the Newman--Penrose formalism we find that in the limit $r\to\infty$ all components approach zero.
-For example, the Ricci scalar behaves as
+If the equation admits four distinct roots, the spacetime is classified as algebraically general; otherwise, it is algebraically special. {Kerr--Vaidya metrics with $a=\mathrm{const.}$ are of Petrov type II unlike their Kerr counterparts, which are of Petrov type D. This is why these metrics posses principal null geodesic congruences and can be written in Kerr--Schild form.
+However, the gKV metrics (with variable $a$) are of Petrov type I (algebraically general) and thus cannot be cast into Kerr-Schild form \cite{C:92,CGK:90}.
+Thus the question of their asymptotic flatness is quite involved.
+To investigate the asymptotic flatness of the gKV solutions, we explicitly calculate components of the Riemann tensor in the Newman--Penrose formalism and determine their asymptotic behavior, checking whether each component falls off sufficiently rapidly to ensure asymptotic flatness in the strict sense of Bondi and Sachs \cite{B:60,S:62}. {We find that the future asymptotic flatness for gKV metrics (those with $a\neq$ const.) depends on the rate of change of $a=J/M$}, requiring that $a\rightarrow$ const. at least as fast as $|a'|\propto 1/v$.
+We provide more details in Appendix \ref{aB-var}.}

 The EMT $T^{\ha}_{~~\hat{b}}$, written in an orthonormal basis, has four distinct Lorentz-invariant eigenvalues.
 Two eigenvalues are complex, and two are real, corresponding to spacelike eigenvectors.
 This observation implies that the EMT is type IV (see Appendix \ref{aB-var} for details).